MutonyiLewis/MutonyiLewis/README.md

-### Hi there dk how you stumbled here.
+### Hi there, dk how you stumbled here.
 I am Lewis Mutonyi👋

 As an innovative and results-driven Software Engineer, I am passionate about creating practical solutions for real-world challenges.
 Proficient in the entire software development lifecycle and project documentation, my strengths lie in meticulous design and delivering high-quality, user-centric software products on various platforms.